VincentSchmid/dayzLootEditor/README.md

 All items of the game are loaded and found if searched but the sorting only works for these types of items

 ![weapons, gun, ammo, mag, attachment, optic](images/2019-06-05_14-24-52.png)

+## To do:

+- Beeing able to add paste in new items and assossiate these items with a mod that can be activated and deactivated
+- doing item assossiation inside of the app (most is automatic)
+- guns can be assinged an ammo type which creates automatic assossiations
+- support for all item types
+- drop percentages (not in types.xml)
+- loot overall droprate in percent adjusts nominal, min and restock